jefersonbc/DriveInsomnia/README.md

 Basically:
 - Create a hidden file on the disk specified by the user;
-- Creates a Launch Agent that runs the command 'touch-c' in the hidden file created on disk, every minute;
+- Creates a Launch Agent that runs the command 'touch-c' in the hidden file created on disk, every minute, maintaining the disk always awake.

 (Insomnia can be reversed.)